Urvin/gokaru/README.md

 The resulting cast flag should be an integer, obtained via bitwise OR among available cast flags.

 **Define format**
-Gokaru accepts PNG, GIF, WEBP and JPG output.
+Gokaru accepts PNG, GIF, WEBP, AVIF and JPG output.
 If the origin image is animated and output format supports animation, output would be also animated.
-Also, Gokaru sends WEBP format to browser accepting image/webp regardless your extension.
+Also, Gokaru can response with WEBP format to browser accepting image/webp regardless your extension.

 **Calculate security signature**